fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/components/fusiontime-components/reference-line-in-fusiontime.md

 heading: Reference Line
 ---

+## A Reference Line looks as shown in the image below:

 A Reference Line is essentially an arbitrary fixed line (mapped to the Y-axis), which indicates a specific value.
 It can help you quickly compare any data value against a fixed value represented by a line.
 For multivariate charts, you can set separate reference lines for each chart canvas.

 A Reference Line looks as shown in the image below: